jsomsanith-tlnd/talend-app/src/talend-app-saga/README.md

 # @talend/app-saga

-`@talend/app-saga` is a `@talend/app` addon that
+This addon
-* add redux-saga middleware
+* adds redux-saga middleware
-* expose a HOC that start/stop a saga based on the component mount/unmout
+* exposes a HOC that start/stop a saga based on the component mount/unmout

 ## Installation